mitriy/ejs-tpl-loader/README.md

 ```

-The html-tpl loader allows you to require **lodash** before compiling by setting a loader query string
+The html-tpl loader allows you to add **lodash** before compiling by setting a loader query string

 ``` javascript
   {